Easy-to-read medicine information about quetiapine – what it is, how to take quetiapine safely and possible side effects.

 - Do not stop taking quetiapine suddenly as your symptoms may return if stopped too early; speak to your doctor or nurse before stopping.

-Quetiapine may cause changes in your blood sugar level, your cholesterol level and in your heart function.
-To keep an eye out for these effects, your doctor will monitor your physical health.
+- Blood tests and other monitoring: quetiapine may cause changes in your blood glucose level, your cholesterol level and in your heart function.
+To keep an eye out for these effects, your doctor will check your physical health.
 You will have your weight measured regularly.
-You may be sent for tests such as blood tests to monitor your blood, kidneys, liver, cholesterol and glucose levels.
-You may also have your blood pressure measured and be required to undergo an ECG test to assess your heart rate.
+You may also need to have blood tests to check your kidneys, liver, cholesterol and glucose levels.
+You may also have your blood pressure measured and an ECG test to check your heart rate.

 Possible side effects

-Like all medicines, quetiapine can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, quetiapine can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

-The following links provide further information on quetiapine.
+The following links have more information on quetiapine.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations: